 ISAs remain a popular choice for both cash savings and stocks and shares investments.
 In fact, HMRC’s ISA statistics for the 2016-17 tax year show that the total value of Adult ISA holdings stood at £608bn, an increase of 4% on the year before.
 Meanwhile, the market value of ISA funds held in stocks and shares increased 7% from the previous year.

-An ongoing challenge investors face, however, is that while ISAs are extremely tax efficient during a holder’s lifetime – enabling them to accumulate gains free of both income tax and capital gains tax – on death, they fall within the taxable estate and will be subject to IHT if the estate exceeds the nil rate band.
+An ongoing challenge investors face, however, is that while ISAs are extremely tax efficient during a holder’s lifetime – enabling them to accumulate gains free of both income tax and capital gains tax – on death, if passed to anyone other than a spouse or civil partner, they fall within the taxable estate and will be subject to IHT if the estate exceeds the nil rate band.

 Can ISA IHT liabilities be mitigated?

 Yes, there is a solution to help advisers mitigate clients' potential IHT liabilities – without requiring a complex structure or reducing their access to capital.
 This estate planning solution uses Business Relief, which was first introduced in 1976 and helps promote investment into growing UK businesses.

 A range of UK private companies qualify for Business Relief, including many stocks quoted on the Alternative Investment Market (AIM).
 If a client holds an investment in a qualifying business for a minimum of two years and at the point of death, that investment is excluded from their taxable estate and is free from IHT.

 As from 2013, investors can also hold AIM stocks via an ISA, which means they can enjoy the IHT benefits of Business Relief whilst maintaining the traditional tax benefits of the ISA wrapper.
 Advisers can start clients on the path to mitigating IHT by allocating this year’s ISA allowance of £20,000 to an AIM IHT service.